Annie14254/developer-work-portfolio/README.md

 N/A

 ## Usage
-Access the deployed site at (placeholder).
+Access the deployed site at (https://annie14254.github.io/developer-work-portfolio/).
 The page contains multiple links, including links within the page to different sections and links underneath the "Links to Portfolio" section to my deployed projects.

 ## Credits
 N/A